 Let’s see how to perform each exercise with the step-by-step guide.

-1. Standing Barbell Rear Delt Row
+1. Rear Delt Barbell Row

 - Put the appropriate weight into the bar and grab it with an overhand grip, hands wider than shoulder-width apart and elbows pointing out.